splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

 Overhead of the Java agent
 ===================================================

-The following tables compare the overhead for several system metrics across different usage scenarios:
+The following tables compare the overhead for several system metrics across different usage scenarios.
+The latest version, 1.18.0, is also compared against the previous test version, 1.9.0.

 .. tabs::